Anku5hk/Programmers_guide_to_Python/book.md

 * **Class**: Is a blueprint/template of/for an object.
 Which defines what the object holds(which variables/data types), what methods/operations can be performed on that object.
 * **Instance**: Is a object of a class, it is created using the class.
 This instance/object is then used to perform operations/tasks that the class is intended to.
 A instance has its own state, so modifying some variables will only reflect changes for that particular instance only.
 * **Constructor**: Is a function that is called when the class's object is instantiated/created, a class may or may not have a constructor.
 A default constructor does not have parameters and parameterized constructor does.
 * **Methods**: Functions that are inside class are called as methods.
-They should have 'self' object as the first parameter inside their definition.
-Although argument is not required to be passed when calling such method. 'self' resembles a instance of that class.
+* **self**: 'self' is a keyword that resembles a instance of class in class methods.
+Similar to Java/Javscript's 'this' keyword, it is used to access variables/methods of that instance.
+But in Python, a class method should have 'self' object as the first parameter inside their definition.
+Although argument is not required to be passed when calling such method.
 When a instance calls a method, the calling instance gets passed automatically by python as 'self' object to that method, explained more below.
 ```Python
 ## class
 # define class